 Move over, soda and beer.
-Hard seltzers and carbonated water drinks — including sparkling, seltzer, fizzy and minerals waters — are all the rage right now.
-It's now a multi-billion dollar industry.
-But is carbonated water good for you?
+Hard seltzers and carbonated water drinks — including sparkling, seltzer, fizzy and mineral waters — are all the rage right now.
+It's a multibillion-dollar industry.
+But are these beverages good for you?

 Carbonated water is a healthier alternative to soda, juice or sports drinks like Gatorade.
 Hard seltzers tend to have fewer calories than beer.
 But not all carbonated water drinks are created equal.
 Some contain added sugars or artificial sweeteners, which can add calories, harm teeth and trigger some health conditions.

 Can sparkling water help you lose weight?

 Yes.
 For people watching their weight, hydration is key.
-Sparkling water provides true hydration, and it’s a much better option than drinking regular soda or even diet soda, which don’t provide adequate hydration.
-If a person’s not hydrated, they may always feel hungry, because the body can’t tell the difference between hunger and thirst.
+Sparkling water provides true hydration, and it’s a much better option than drinking regular soda or even diet soda, which doesn’t provide adequate hydration.
+If a person’s not hydrated, they may always feel hungry because the body can’t tell the difference between hunger and thirst.
 But people who are watching their weight should be careful which type of carbonated water they drink.
-Tonic water, for example, has about 15 grams of sugar in a serving – that’s about a third as much as a regular soda.
+Tonic water, for example, has about 15 grams of sugar in a serving — that’s about a third as much as a regular soda.
 So drinking a lot of tonic water is not the best option.
-Do a club soda or a sparkling water with no added sugar instead.
+Instead, drink club soda or sparkling water with no added sugar.

 Can carbonated water trigger the “hunger hormone” ghrelin?

 Probably not.
 There was a small animal study that found consuming only carbonated water caused an increase in ghrelin.
 More studies need to be performed.
 In some studies, carbonated water improved satiety, or the feeling of fullness.
 That could be a benefit for people who constantly feel hungry.
 Carbonated water improves digestion and helps constipation, so that empties the stomach and could possibly make someone feel hungry.

-Is sparkling water a good substitute for people trying to kick a soda habit?
+Is sparkling water a good alternative for people trying to kick a soda habit?

 Absolutely.
-Club soda or sparkling water will hydrate them better than regular soda, as long as the drink doesn’t have added sugar, which can cause weight gain and harm teeth.
+Club soda or sparkling water will hydrate people better than regular soda, as long as the drink doesn’t have added sugar.

 What should people look for on carbonated water labels?
 Is artificially flavored sparkling water bad for you?